Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model: Sampling and Priors

 Alternatively, an informative prior on the coefficients $\fractions$ may come from a representative (random) subset of galaxies with known $z,t$---\eg\ from a complete spectroscopic survey of a random subsample of targets.
 If $\priorcounts=\{\mzt\}$ are the counts of this prior sample found at each $z,t$ pair, then the prior distribution of $\fractions$ follows a Dirichlet distribution with parameters \priorcounts, and hence the conditional posterior follows a Dirichlet on the data counts from the last iteration plus the prior counts:

-In this way, it is very clear how the number of galaxies in the prior, $\mzt$, relative to those in the full sample, $\nzt$, will determine the relative importance of the prior in the HBM.
-This will be explored further in the next section, with a demonstration on simulations.
+In this way, it is very clear how the number of galaxies in the prior, $\mzt$, which will be small relative to the number of galaxies in the full sample, $\nzt$, will determine the relative importance of the prior in the HBM.
+The effect of the prior will be explored further in the next section, with a demonstration on simulations.